 Tap water and bottled water are generally comparable in terms of safety.
 So the choice of tap or bottled is mostly a matter of personal preference.

 The EPA mandates that water utilities provide annual quality reports to customers.
-These customer confidence reports provide information, such as source (river, lake, aquifer), contaminant levels and potential health effects.
+These customer confidence reports provide information, such as source (river, lake, aquifer or other source), contaminant levels and potential health effects.
 However, the EPA doesn't regulate private wells.
 So if your tap water comes from a private well, you should test your water every year for contaminants, more frequently if needed.

 The FDA has good manufacturing practices specifically for bottled water.
 They require bottled water producers to: